-For understanding properly the basic principle of battery, we first should have some basic concept of electrolytes and electrons affinity.
-Actually when two dissimilar metals or metallic compounds are immersed in an electrolyte, there will be a potential difference produced between these metals or metallic compounds.
+To understand the basic principle of battery properly, first, we should have some basic concept of electrolytes and electrons affinity.
+Actually, when two dissimilar metals or metallic compounds are immersed in an electrolyte, there will be a potential difference produced between these metals or metallic compounds.

-It is found that when some specific compounds are added to water, they are dissolved and produce negative and positive ions.
+It is found that, when some specific compounds are added to water, they get dissolved and produce negative and positive ions.
 This type of compound is called an electrolyte.
-The popular examples of electrolytes are almost all kinds of salts, acids, and bases, etc.
+The popular examples of electrolytes are almost all kinds of salts, acids, and bases etc.

-Zinc in dilute sulfuric acid gives up electrons as below:
+Zinc in diluted sulfuric acid gives up electrons as below:

 Due to the high concentration of Zn + + ions near the cathode, the H3O+ ions are repelled towards the copper electrode and get discharged by removing electrons from the copper atoms.
 The following reaction takes place at the anode: